13 USEFUL TIPS FOR TRAVELING TO MAURITIUS

 In the case of our DIY trip to Mauritius, we opted for Air Mauritius and had a very positive experience.
 The flights were on time, the cabin crew was friendly and the food served was of excellent quality.
 The cost of the ticket was around €600 per person, but you have to consider that September is a low season.

-To explore the island independently during our Mauritius DIY trip, we chose to rent a car from a local company called Monet Car Hire.
-We had a very positive experience with this company: the car was in excellent condition, the rental price was affordable, and what was particularly appreciated was that no deposit was required.
+We rented the car from a local company, Monet Car Hire.
+We had a very positive experience with this company!
+The car was in great shape, the price was reasonable, and we really appreciated not having to put down a deposit.

-On the main roads, which are similar to motorways and have more lanes, there is adequate lighting and clear signage.
-We encountered no traffic problems or queues, and driving on the island was relaxed and quiet, with no reckless drivers.
+We encountered no traffic problems or traffic jams, and driving on the island was relaxed and quiet, with no reckless drivers.

-Mauritius fai da te - Alla guida in macchina nelle strade fiancheggiate da alberi a Mauritius - tips for traveling to Mauritius
+Mauritius fai da te - Alla guida in macchina nelle strade fiancheggiate da alberi a Mauritius

 Secondary road in Mauritius